 Most of the businesses listed below can be partially or fully automated or outsourced.
-Check out OnlineJobs.ph to find out more about outsourcing high-quality workers in the Philippines (one of my favourite digital nomad destinations)
+Freeeup and OnlineJobs.ph are talent marketplaces for outsourcing high-quality workers in the Philippines (one of my favorite digital nomad destinations).

 If you want to learn the ropes of this popular business model, head to Thailand.
 Chiang Mai is ground zero for the drop ship community.
 Visit any coworking space or cafe in the centre of the city and you’ll no doubt bump into a few drop shippers (even if you don’t know it).

 This post on the wonderfully-named My Wife Quit Her Job website by Steve Chou, one of the first guys to teach ecommerce and dropshipping, explains why it’s not as easy as many of the gurus say.

 Freelance writing is one way to fast-track your location independent business success.
 You don’t need any capital to start or special tools.
 But you do need writing skills.
 Of course, anyone can learn to write well.
 But it takes time.
 And the main disadvantage when starting your writing services gig is that clients pay less for inexperienced writers.
 You won’t get rich quickly unless you’re an incredible writer already.
 Slow and steady is the key here.
 Almost every website owner needs blog posts, articles, and content.
 There’s a massive market here that’s waiting for you to tap it.

 Ultimately, for most people, the goal would be to stop trading your time for money and leverage the money you earn through writing to fund an online venture.